0x435446/QR-Embedder/README.md

 # QR-Embedder
-It a tool designed for dual watermarking qr code in image processing with data integrity using custom LSB steganography tehniques
+It a tool designed for embedding dual watermarking qr code in image processing with data integrity using custom LSB steganography tehniques